aws-cloudformation/aws-cloudformation-resource-providers-sns/aws-sns-subscription/docs/README.md

 #### Region

 For cross-region subscriptions, the region in which the topic resides.

 If no region is specified, CloudFormation uses the region of the caller as the default.

+If you perform an update operation that only updates the Region property of a `AWS::SNS::Subscription` resource, that operation will fail unless you are either:

+ - Updating the Region from NULL to the caller region.

+ - Updating the Region from the caller region to NULL.

 _Required_: No